 After a week, Heasley was able to hitch a ride out of town with some American soldiers helping with relief efforts.
 Her sponsoring company found a place for her to stay until she could leave for the United States.
 "To my relief, I found that all my teachers from my program had survived," she says.
 "To my sorrow, not all of my Japanese friends had.
-Some of my students still haven't been found.
+Some of my students still haven't been reserves for his current mission.